 If you feel isolated and simply don’t know how to “not“ feel lonely, this article is for you.
-This entire article is about giving you some ideas for dealing with your lonely feelings.
+This entire article will give you six actionable strategies to deal with your lonely feelings.

 1. Understand the Facts About Loneliness